copiousfreetime/bridgetown_reveal/README.md

 <%= render ::BridgetownReveal::Deck.new(site: site, collection: 'slidey') %>
 ```

-Put all the slidey pages themselves in `src/_slidey/`.
+Put all the slidey content pages themselves in `src/_slidey/`.
 The pages will all be
 combinded together and sorted based upon the `order` value in the frontmatter.

 **`src/_slidey/intro.html`**